-- Check hoses for signs of deterioration, especially the sea water hoses. - Spray pumps and thru-hull valves with a metal protector periodically. - Drain and clean the livewell after each use. - Operate all thru-hull valves at least once a month to keep them operating properly.
+Check hoses for signs of deterioration, especially the sea water hoses.

+- Remove and clean live well, air conditioner and wash down pump sea water strainers, as needed.
+Spray pumps and thru-hull valves with a metal protector periodically. - Drain and clean the fish boxes and live well after each use. - Operate all thru-hull valves at least once a month to keep them operating properly.
-If a hose ruptures or leaks, turn off pump immediately.

 Keep the thru-hull valve closed when performing service on a sea water system.